What is a mature student?

-At Cambridge, all undergraduate students belonging to one of 29 Colleges.
-All Cambridge Colleges admit mature students, but there are four that only take mature or graduate students:
+At Cambridge, all undergraduate students are a member of one of our 29 undergraduate Colleges.
+All Cambridge Colleges admit mature students, but there are four that are exclusively for mature students aged 21 or over:

 Mature students can apply to any of the undergraduate Colleges, though most choose one of these ‘mature’ Colleges, where they’ll be living with other students who also have a bit more life experience and aren’t straight out of school.
 This is a great support for anyone returning to education.

-The social life in a mature College is a rich mix and it takes account of partners and families.
+The social life in the mature Colleges is a rich mix and takes account of partners and families.
 At the same time, there are plenty of opportunities to meet the standard-age students in lectures and practicals and through the University’s clubs and societies.

 The role of the Colleges and College profiles are detailed in our Colleges section, along with advice on things to consider when choosing a College.
 Mature students who choose to make an open application are allocated to one of the mature Colleges.

 The personal teaching and support available within the Cambridge Colleges is the most distinctive feature of the collegiate system.

 - Colleges provide educational and pastoral support – all students are assigned a Director of Studies (DoS) to oversee their academic progression and welfare, and they also have access to a Tutor who can provide pastoral support and advise on personal and financial matters.

 - Support is also available from other members of College staff – such as nurses, chaplains, counsellors – as well as from other students (eg peers and welfare officers on the College Students’ Union).